Decks Published by Lo Scarabeo

 The Tarot of Pagan Cats Mini is the miniature edition of the full size Tarot of Pagan Cats.
 It's an easily portable version of the very cute but very readable 78 card deck.

 The Tarot of Pirates is a deck of legends of piracy on the high seas, illustrated in detailed and realistic colour.
 It features all the aspects of pirates you would expect - golden treasure, the plank, galleons, swashbuckling pirate leaders - but it still a workable reading deck.

 The Tarot of Princesses has 78 cards themed around princesses from history, myth and legend.
 The cards have huge borders around the larger-than-life, colour-saturated illustrations.

 The Tarot of Reflections is designed for introspective readings and 'shows the different aspects of the reality we live in'.
 The 78 cards feature a reflection of part of the main image elsewhere in the sky, background, or costume, and take some liberties with the Rider-Waite standard.

 The Tarot of Reincarnation is a rather non-traditional deck, having more in common with playing cards than tarot cards.
 Each card is pictured by an attractive and real-looking image of an animal, which seem linked with the major arcana but less so with the minor arcana.

 The Tarot of Sexual Magic is an erotic deck that embraces the sexual urge rather than denying it.
-While it has plenty of nudity, it is a touch more romantic and not as explicit as some of Lo Scarabeo's other adults-only decks.
 The little white booklet also has customised meanings for the cards instead of just keywords.